oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Issuance

-The Issuer is using the following input claim set:
+The Issuer is using the following input JWT Claims Set:

 <{{examples/simple/user_claims.json}}